Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 ```

 #### Mark and goto
-Operations `mark` and `goto` are used in pairs to mark a working position, and return there later.
-Both operations require an identifier for the position.
+Actions `mark` and `goto` are used in pairs to mark a working position, and return there later.
+Both of these actions require an identifier for the position.
 For example, following code closes a piece by working on the back-loop, fastens-off, and then returns to continue working from the front loop.

 ```